 The Tajima TFMX series Embroidery Machines are industry standard mass digital embroiderers.
 These machines are used in professional and factory environments to create many high-quality identical copies of simple embroidery designs.
 The Making Center has a single and a double head machine.
 Most designs are produced on the single head machine.
 The double head is reserved for students who are looking to run identical embroideries simultaneously.

 This machine is made to produce bold text and spot illustrative images on fabrics and other thin durable surfaces.
 It is not made to reproduce delicate and intricate hand embroideries.
 We recommend medium weight woven fabrics for a successful outcome.
 While thin fabrics are possible, the outcomes vary widely.

 If you completed an orientation prior to September 2017 you must retake an orientation.

 Appointments can be booked via our LibCal link.
-Booking an appointment does not guarantee a finished product.
+Please note that booking an appointment does not guarantee a finished product.

 What you must bring to your appointment: